 The Chief Executive Officer (CEO) of a school district is the superintendent of schools.
 The superintendent is essentially the face of the district.
 They are most responsible for the successes of a district and most assuredly be responsible when there are failures.
 The role of a superintendent of schools is broad.
 It can be rewarding, but the decisions they make can also be especially difficult and taxing.
-It takes a special person with a unique skill set to be an effective superintendent of schools.
-Here we examine the role of a superintendent of schools.
+It takes a exceptional person with a unique skill set to be an effective superintendent of schools.
+Here, we examine the role of a superintendent of schools.

 Board of Education Liaison

 One of the primary duties of the board of education is to hire a superintendent for the district.
-Once that superintendent is in place, then the board of education and the superintendent should become partners.
+Once the superintendent is in place, then the board of education and the superintendent should become partners.
 While the superintendent is the CEO of the district, the board of education provides oversight for the superintendent.
 The best school districts have boards of education and superintendents who work well together.

 The superintendent is responsible for keeping the board informed of events and happenings in the district and also making recommendations about daily operations for the district.
 The board of education may ask for more information, but in most cases a good board will accept the superintendent’s recommendations.
 The board of education is also directly responsible for evaluating the superintendent and thus can terminate the superintendent should they believe they are not doing their job.

 The superintendent is also responsible for preparing the agenda for board meetings.
 The superintendent does sit in on all board meetings to make recommendations, but is not allowed to vote on any of the issues.
 If the board votes to approve a mandate, then it is the duty of the superintendent to carry out that mandate.